ossf/osv-schema/docs/schema.md

 ordering. **A version is considered affected if it lies within any one of the ranges or is listed in the versions list.**

-The `versions` list should - with one exception - always be present, to allow software to answer the question "is this specific version affected?" without having to contain code specific to every different ecosystem.
-The one exception is if the affected versions are valid SemVer 2.0 versions which can be accurately summarized by one or more non-overlapping SemVer ranges.
-In that case, the SemVer ranges can be listed instead, in entries in the `ranges` field with type `SEMVER` (see below).
-In this case, the SemVer ranges act as a kind of compact form of a larger `versions` list.
-Ecosystems that do not use SemVer identifiers or that order versions differently from SemVer must include the enumerated `versions` list, although they can also add ranges of type `ECOSYSTEM` for additional context.
+The `versions` list is generally recommended to always be present, to allow software to easily answer the question "is this specific version affected?" without having to contain code specific to every different ecosystem.
+If the affected versions can be accurately summarized by one or more non-overlapping ranges, they may be encoded using the `ranges` field with an appropriate type (see below).
+In this case, the ranges act as a kind of compact form of a larger `versions` list.
+Tooling and infrastructure such as https://osv.dev are able to expand these ranges for supported ecosystems into the `versions` list for easier consumption.
+Products or ecosystems that do not use version identifiers that can be represented as ranges must include the enumerated `versions` list instead.

-In short, each object in the `affected` array must contain either a non-empty `versions` list or at least one range in the `ranges` list of type `SEMVER`.

 ### affected[].package field